KishanGangarama/Automatic-License-Plate-Detection/README.md

 YOLOv5 for detection tasks and Tesseract OCR for character recognition.
 The following subsections detail each phase of the methodology.

-1. Dataset Acquisition and Preprocessing: The dataset, essential for training the detection model, consists of 453 JPEG images with corresponding PASCAL VOC format annotations.
+1. Dataset Acquisition and Preprocessing:The dataset, essential for training the detection model, consists of 453 JPEG images with corresponding PASCAL VOC format annotations.
 This dataset was retrieved using Kaggle's API, ensuring easy reproducibility and accessibility.
    Preprocessing involved a series of steps to format the data appropriately for YOLOv5: